Heather Knight relishing chance to play with England in stadium full of fans in New Zealand

 The series starts in Christchurch on Tuesday and will be the first ODI England have played since December 2019, when they beat Pakistan in Kuala Lumpur, before the appointment of their current head coach Lisa Keightley in January 2020.

-- Nat Sciver: NZ tour a chance to build for World Cup
+- Nat Sciver: New Zealand tour a chance to build for World Cup

 - Natasha Farrant has 'unfinished business' with England